rvjc/free-mandelbrot/README.md

 the superfical — and this is as true of activities like music, car-tinkering and sports as it is for software development.
-Most of us have the intellectual capacity and curiosity to "burrow down", but the stimulus is often absent and the fear factor is ever-present, not least because those who have overcome the odds and moved up the learning curve rapidly make it all seem like an impossible task.
+Most of us have the intellectual capacity and curiosity to do this, but the stimulus is often absent and the fear factor is ever-present, not least because those who have overcome the odds and moved up the learning curve rapidly make it all seem like an impossible task.

 One of the downsides of school-work in general, and math in particular, is that we have to learn stuff whose benefits